 Where To Get Started

-There are many different data entry applications on the market and each of them comes with its own speciality.
-Traditionally, many data entry applications where custom solutions for rather big enterprise customers.
+There are many different data entry applications on the market and each of them comes with its own specialty.
+Traditionally, many data entry applications were custom solutions for rather big enterprise customers.
 With the rise of cloud applications, data entry software for small businesses is available nowadays though.

 If you are looking for a document workflow automation solution, you are already at the right address.
-Our solution Docparser (see screenshot below) offers a powerful and affordable set of tools to extract data from PDF, and to automate entire document based workflows.
-You can create a free trial right now without any strings attached.
+Our solution Docparser (see screenshot below) offers a powerful and affordable set of tools to extract data from PDF, and to automate entire document-based workflows.
+You can create a free account right now without any strings attached.
 Setting up Docparser is easy and most users have their first documents parsed within a couple of minutes.

 If you don’t want to automate a document based workflow, but rather read information from the internet or a computer display, try a Google search for “Robotic Process Automation” (RPA) or “Web Scraping”.
 Spoiler alert: RPA is a technology mostly used in big enterprise corporations.